Alchemy Branding Studio

 JPG is one of the most widely used formats online, typically for photos, graphics and large web images like banner ads.

-These magical little files have a sliding scale of compression that decreases file size fabulously but increases pixelation (it gets blurry, basically) the more the image is compressed.
+These files have a sliding scale of compression that decreases file size fabulously but increases pixelation (it gets blurry, basically) the more the image is compressed.
+As long as you keep the quality at a certain point, their compact file sizes are perfect for uploading images to your website.

 If only there was a better option.
 Yep, you guessed it.

-That makes it super duper handy to drop onto PowerPoint presentations, and social posts with coloured backgrounds, and on top of photographs.
+That makes it super handy to drop onto PowerPoint presentations, social posts with coloured backgrounds, and on top of photographs.

 What is an SVG file?